 In your 40s you will notice more fine lines and wrinkles forming and your skin texture will be different.
 Your skin type may even change as you get older, becoming drier or a combination skin type.
 You might need to switch up your skin care routine and change some of your beauty products to adjust for skin changes.

 If you find you have sun-damaged skin and dark spots, speak to your esthetician or dermatologist about laser treatments, chemical peels, prescription retinoid and skincare products that can help.
-Dermal fillers are also a great option to soften fine lines and wrinkles, but they also have the added benefit of increasing the production of collagen and hydrating the skin with hyaluronic acid.
+Anti-wrinkle treatments are also a great option to soften fine lines and wrinkles, but they also have the added benefit of increasing the production of collagen and hydrating the skin with hyaluronic acid.

 The over 50 age group needs special care and consideration.
 Once you pass into your 50s, the skin continues to lose collagen and elasticity at a faster rate, and gravity takes a toll causing the face to fall and sag.
 You may also notice a change in your skin due to hormonal changes and menopause.
 Dry skin can occur as well.
 Speak to your doctor or dermatologist on the best plan of action to help protect your skin.

-If you want to combat sagging skin and deep wrinkles, we recommend a liquid facelift or PDO thread lift for our over 50 clients.
+If you want to combat sagging skin and deep wrinkles, we recommend a liquid facelift for our over 50 clients.
 These options are great for those who may have severe sagging and would like an alternative to a traditional surgical facelift.